 What motivates one person can decelerate another.
 The key is figuring out how your brain wants to see this.

 Well, if you are tracking water consumption, it might be the difference between writing the number of ounces you drink each hour, or drawing a glass and coloring in different levels with a blue highlighter to represent another glass.

 2. Questions to ask yourself to help the design

-The process goes much faster if you figure out what you are tracking before you start designing a layout.
+The process goes much faster if you figure out what you are tracking before you start designing the journal layout to do it.
 Here are questions to ask yourself:

-- Are you tracking one habit or many?
+- Is your journal layout for habit tracking focused on one habit or many?

 - Do you need to track by date or is a tally of how many times you do something sufficient?

 - Do you need to track duration (how long you do something each day)?